HadiAgdam/opencv-vision-lab/README.md

 # OpenCV Projects Showcase

 Welcome to the **OpenCV Projects Showcase** repository!
-This is a collection of computer vision projects created with [OpenCV](https://opencv.org/) by [Hadi Agdam](https://github.com/HadiAgdam) and [Real Frankenstein](https://github.com/realfrankenstein).
+This is a collection of computer vision projects created with [OpenCV](https://opencv.org/) by [Hadi Agdam](https://github.com/HadiAgdam) and [Amir ligvany](https://github.com/realfrankenstein).
 The projects span a variety of topics in image processing and machine learning, providing practical examples for learning and development.

 ## Table of Contents